Radiographic Contrast Agents and Contrast Reactions

 In patients at risk of acute kidney injury after receiving iodinated intravascular contrast, the following measures should be considered:

-Many hydration regimens exist; one example is IV administration of 0.9% normal saline at 1 mL/kg for 24 h beginning a few hours before the procedure.
+Many hydration regimens exist; one example is IV administration of 0.9% normal saline at 1 mL/kg for 24 hours beginning a few hours before the procedure.

 Because many protocols dealing with contrast agents and reactions are specific and continually updated, it is important to discuss such details with the imaging department.